microsoft/CCF/tests/hackathon/README.md

 ## What is this app/demo doing?

 There are banks and regulators.
 Banks issue transactions that can not be leaked outside of CCF.
-Regulators register algorithms that return true or false but do not reveal any transactions.
+Each regulator can register an algorithm that returns true or false but do not reveal any transactions.
 The algorithms run on each transaction that the banks issue.

 If a transaction is flagged (i.e. an algorithm returns true), then the flagged transactions table gets populated.
 In that table the key will be the `tx_id` and it will map to `[regulator id, revealed, timestamp, regulator name]` where `revealed` is a boolean